Place Leon Aucoc

 interrogation

-Apart from personal preferences and idiosyncratic desires of tabula rasa, Lacaton and Vassal were very consistent with their idea that bodies and space have an immense transgressive bond (Faiferri 2018).
+Apart from personal preferences and idiosyncratic desires of tabula rasa, Lacaton and Vassal were consistent with their idea that bodies and space have an immense transgressive bond (Faiferri 2018).
 They clearly understood the assemblages that public spaces create and the role of aesthetics as a means of intervention.
-The quality, charm, and life already existed at this park (Huber 2017), and it’s the coherence of actors that determined the intelligibility of the success of the project, but it was only until the architects sought out this information, during that time, that resulted in gaining agency and tangibility of the project.
-Today, this project remains unmarked and continues its cleanup routine based on the architect, but with avoidance to return to the project in over two decades and a new population, this oversimplified argument suppresses various architectural possibilities and imaginations if not revisited frequently.
+The quality, charm, and life already existed at this park (Huber 2017), and the coherence of the actors determined the intelligibility of the project's success.
+However, it was only when the architects sought out this information that time resulted in gaining agency and tangibility of the project.
+This project remains unmarked today and continues its cleanup routine based on the architect.
+However, with avoidance of returning to the project in over two decades and a new population, this oversimplified argument suppresses various architectural possibilities and imaginations if only revisited occasionally.
 What started as a manifesto, a study, and an inventory of public space only becomes successful if it can successfully achieve investment by the actors who are directly involved with daily.
-This can be seen with the reviews on the park which has been awarded sixth place in the worst-reviewed park (2021).
-It goes to show that relying on physical design and upkeep of public spaces does not make for good parks.
-It needs to adapt to the users of the space through time as a means of being useful.
+Labor and maintenance issues have been mentioned in the park's reviews, ranking it the sixth worst park.
+(2021).
+It shows that there needs to be more than physical design and upkeep of public spaces to make for good parks.
+It needs to adapt to the users of the space through time to be helpful.

 Bibliography